CallumNunesVaz/piCopter/README.md

 ```

 IMPORTANT NOTES:
- * MUST BE RUN AS SUPER USER TO ACCESS GPIO e.g. "sudo ./piCopterprogram.run"
  * compile using makefile
+ * MUST BE RUN AS SUPER USER TO ACCESS GPIO e.g. "sudo ./piCopter.run" or "sudo make run"